Business Reorganization & Restructuring

 While restructuring can be done outside of bankruptcy, the Bankruptcy Code gives the Debtor additional tools to use in restructuring that are unavailable outside of bankruptcy.
 At JRFPC, our knowledge of the benefits and drawbacks of these tools help us guide our clients through the choice to file for bankruptcy or pursue reorganization outside of bankruptcy.

 Steps of Reorganizations

-Many States allow for companies to reorganize their affairs rather than face liquidation.
-This involves getting new terms on loans and staggering payments.
-This is also supported by the U.S. Bankruptcy law which sees liquidation as the last step in a troubled organization.
+Many states allow for companies to reorganize their affairs rather than face liquidation.
+A reorganization commonly involves getting new terms on loans and staggering payments.
+This process is also supported by the Bankruptcy Code, which sees liquidation as the last step in a troubled organization.

 Once a company secures new credit repayment schedules, the company can then move to seal the holes that led to the problem or challenges it is facing.
 This can include restructuring the organization, changing the management of the firm, or reducing the workforce.

 Restructuring debt is by no means the only facet of a reorganization, however.
 Any plan for reorganization would need to be approved by the company’s board of directors and other stakeholders.
 That can be a delicate process as different stakeholders may have different—and sometimes competing—goals.
 Another extremely important aspect of reorganization is examining the tax repercussions of various strategies.
 All in all, the steps to preparing and implementing a reorganization can be complex and require skilled attorneys and other professionals to implement.

 Things to look out for before you reorganize your company

 Before a company enters reorganization, there are vital issues that our attorneys look out for to ensure the company does not revert to a troubled status.
 A bankruptcy court and Creditor’s Committee in a Chapter 11 Bankruptcy will also weigh in on some of these issues.